idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 The type checker could infer the value of the first element from the length of the vector.
-We can write an underscore ``_`` in place of values which we expect the type checker to fill in, so the above definition could also be written as:
+We can write an underscore ``_`` in place of values that we expect the type checker to fill in, so the above definition could also be written as:

 .. code-block:: idris